usaid-cs/yesterday-i-learned/random.md

 1. *[That](https://en.wikipedia.org/wiki/Eat,_Pray,_Love)'s that girl who [wrote that book based on that movie](https://youtu.be/_waBFUg_oT8?t=31s).*
 1. [Nastapoka arc](https://en.wikipedia.org/wiki/Nastapoka_arc), the near-perfect-circular crater-like thing in Hudson Bay, does not have properties commonly found in craters, such as [shatter cones](https://en.wikipedia.org/wiki/Shatter_cone) in the bedrock.
 1. People who like doing presentations often strategically choose awkward people to do group projects, do they don't need to do the projects themselves, just doing the presentation.
-1. In the first two years of your adventures, you averaged 137 per day.
 1. [No current flag has only one colour.](https://en.wikipedia.org/wiki/List_of_flags_by_number_of_colors) And, as expected, [most flags are red and white](http://www.infocaptor.com/dashboard/color-and-pattern-analysis-on-flags-of-countries-simple-visualization-but-interesting-data), with blue being the third most popular colour, and [red, white, blue, green, yellow, black] covering the vast majority.
-1. *Peperoni* (pepperoni) can either be peppers, or sausages seasoned with peppers.
 1. [You can't just say cheese for pizza](https://www.youtube.com/watch?v=u5AZhjhbxf8&app=desktop): "*Just cheese* is one ingredient away from grilled cheese and two ingredients away from being just bread."
 1. "Daddy issues" typically refers to seeking attention from men in order to compensate for the attention (she) may not have received from (her) father.
 1. [The University of Northern New Jersey](https://en.wikipedia.org/wiki/University_of_Northern_New_Jersey) was a fake university, created by the United States Department of Homeland Security to investigate student visa fraud.
 1. [Natural and artificial flavours can be the same compounds.](http://www.seriouseats.com/2014/04/what-is-the-difference-between-natural-and-artificial-flavors.html)
 1. Many cults are self-sufficient so members don't ever have to leave.
-1. [Sticky pine sap](https://survivalsherpa.wordpress.com/2015/02/05/16-uses-of-sticky-pine-sap-for-wilderness-survival-and-self-reliance/) is a fire starter.
 1. To emulate a chicken, say these words: *Bawk.
 Bawk.
 Bawka.*
 1. ["The nice thing about IKEA is that you pretty much get what you pay for."](https://www.quora.com/How-easily-does-IKEA-furniture-fall-apart)
 1. If you are given 2+ choices instead of 1, [your expectation of the one you choose will go up](https://www.ted.com/talks/barry_schwartz_on_the_paradox_of_choice) (which means you will be less happy with it, even though you were given the choice to pick it).
 The take away is: choice isn't always good, and if you suck at cooking, don't ask your wife what she wants to eat.